DZurawski/My-First-Visual-Novel/README.md

 <h1>My First Visual Novel</h1>
 <p>This is my first attempt at creating a visual novel using the Ren'Py engine.
 Its purpose is to invite a friend to hang out.</p>
+<p>To run this program, download/unzip all the files.
+Then run the executable.
+You should then be taken to the introductory menu.</p>

 <h3>Visual Sources:</h3>
 <ul>